High-risk youth - advice

 Case transfer and allocation

-It is critical practitioners new to the case take the time to read the complete client file, to gain a clear understanding of the young person's history of trauma and abuse, family and social networks, past crises, case planning and treatment history.
+It is critical practitioners new to the case take the time to read the complete client file, to gain a clear understanding of the young person's history of trauma and abuse, family and social networks, past crises, case planning and history.
+The severity and probability of risk outlined in the risk assessment should be captured and reflected in the case transfer summary.

 High-risk young people are likely at some point to have involvement in an incident, which requires the allocated practitioner or agency case manager to complete an incident report in accordance with the incident reporting guidelines.